 Best Floor to Live On in an Apartment Building

 When searching for apartments, there is always so much to consider—location, proximity to parking or public transportation, closet space—all of which are hugely important when finding that perfect place.
-However, there is one often secondary factor in the apartment hunt (at least compared to those just mentioned), that has the potential to profoundly affect your day to day lifestyle—the floor on which you live.
+However, there is one often secondary factor in the apartment hunt that has the potential to profoundly affect your day to day lifestyle: the floor on which you live.
 So, which is the best floor to live on in an apartment?
 Each option, top, middle and bottom, has its perks.

 Living on the Top Floor